dankamongmen/notcurses/README.md

 * Thread safety, and efficient use in parallel programs, has been a design consideration from the beginning.

-* A svelter design than that codified by X/Open: Exported identifiers are prefixed to avoid common namespace collisions.
+* A more orderly surface than that codified by X/Open: Exported identifiers are prefixed to avoid common namespace collisions.
 The library object exports a minimal set of symbols.
 Where reasonable, `static inline` header-only code is used.
 This facilitates compiler optimizations, and reduces loader time.